 It’s true that a business’s success depends on accurate, fact-based decisions.
 Business intelligence solutions can facilitate the decision-making process by helping companies leverage the goldmine of information that they capture on a regular basis.
-But what many companies still lack today when using BI is a data repository.
+But what many companies still lack today when using BI is a data hub.
 Such a repository can serve as the main source of business information that integrates and processes data from multiple sources into easy-to-understand formats that can be used by decision makers to fuel their insights.

-How Data Repositories Work …
+How Data Hubs Work …

 Manufacturers, distributors and other types of companies with slews of products and customers generate large amounts of data on a regular basis from both their internal systems and from external sources, too, like suppliers, distributors, retailers and others.
 Unless the data captured is stored and processed, it isn’t always useful.